felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 So, why did I take so long to read it?

-Simply put, because I began to feel intimidated.
+Simply put, because after a few chapters, I began to feel intimidated.
 Every new information felt like it took the spot of another one in my head, similar to a sort of musical chair of information.
 For example, I had trouble remembering what the Three Ways of DevOps stood for, even though they were central parts of both the Phoenix Project and the handbook.
 It felt like I was drowning in information, having too much of a good thing.
-The Phoenix Project managed to pass on a reasonable amount of information that didn't really detract from the story.
-The DevOps Handbook (DH) was just the raw knowledge nuggets, lined up one after the other.
+If the Phoenix Project managed to pass on a reasonable amount of information that didn't really detract from the story, the DevOps Handbook (DH) proved to be too much for me.
+There seemed to be no time for relaxation: The DH simply lined the knowledge nuggets one after the other.

 I initially tried reading the handbook physically, as I had done with the Phoenix Project.
 When I felt my reading velocity diminish, I started